 At the beginning of the Service, the Bride and Groom are given white, lighted candles to hold.
-These symbolize the purity of their lives, which should shine with the light of virtue and spiritual willingness of the couple to receive Christ, Who will bless them through this Sacrament.
+These symbolize the purity of their lives, which should shine with the light of virtue and spiritual willingness of the couple to receive Christ.